apollographql/apollo-client/design.md

 I think there is a "minimum viable" set of features for a good GraphQL client.
 Almost all GraphQL clients that aren't Relay don't have some of these features, and the necessity to have them, even when they don't have many other requirements, is what drives people to use Relay which often brings more functionality and complexity than they need for their application.
 Bringing us to [this graph from React Conf](https://www.dropbox.com/s/kppd4kdz40h96kj/Screenshot%202016-03-19%2016.40.19.png?dl=0) ([full slides here](https://github.com/jaredly/reactconf)).

-Based on talking to some developers, I believe that list includes:
+Based on talking to some developers, I believe that list includes, in no particular order:

-1. Optimistic UI for mutations
+- Optimistic UI for mutations
-2. A cache so that you don't refetch data you already have
+- A cache so that you don't refetch data you already have
-3. The ability to manually refetch data when you know it has changed
+- The ability to manually refetch data when you know it has changed
-4. The ability to preload data you might need later
+- The ability to preload data you might need later
-5. Minimal server roundtrips to render the initial UI
+- Minimal server roundtrips to render the initial UI
-6. Query aggregation from your UI tree
+- Query aggregation from your UI tree
-7. Basic handling of pagination, most critically being able to fetch a new page of items when you already have some
+- Basic handling of pagination, most critically being able to fetch a new page of items when you already have some

+The implementation process will determine the order in which these are completed.

 ### Stateless, well-documented store format